Eating Mushrooms and Breastfeeding

-Chaga contains powerful antioxidants like betulinic acid and betulinol, which help fight free radicals in your body that can cause cancer or heart disease.
-Research has shown that this mushroom can help reduce inflammation and improve immunity by fighting viruses and bacteria in your body.
+Chaga contains powerful antioxidants like betulinic acid and betulinol, which help fight free radicals in your body.
+Research has shown that this mushroom may help reduce inflammation and improve immunity by fighting viruses and bacteria in your body.

-Chaga contains high amounts of vitamin C, which boosts your immune system by increasing your body's white blood cell count, which helps fight infections or diseases such as colds or flu.
+Chaga contains high amounts of vitamin C, which may boost your immune system by increasing your body's white blood cell count, which helps fight infections or diseases such as colds or flu.
 It also increases the production of antibodies which help fight infections and viruses.

-Chaga contains high amounts of dietary fiber, which helps regulate digestion; it also contains betulinic acid, which aids in breaking down fats
+Chaga contains high amounts of dietary fiber, which may help regulate digestion; it also contains betulinic acid, which aids in breaking down fats

 Is Chaga Tea Safe while Breastfeeding?